external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp/index.rst

 The result of a query command is stored in an output buffer attached to the query.
 The output buffer should be allocated in the user-space.
-If the command contains more than one queries, the outputs are written in the same order as the queries.
+If the command contains more than one query, the outputs are written in the same order as the queries.
 The number of result entries per query is returned in each query data structure, so the user can use this information to parse the output buffer from the top.

-If the size of the buffer happens to be insufficient to hold all the result, only the ones that fit in the given buffer are returned.
-The user also gets the size of output buffer needed to store all the matching objects.
-This information can be used to check whether the buffer was sufficient to hold all the entries.
-It can also be used to allocate a buffer large enough to get all the results in the next request.
-It is also possible to not attach any buffer to a query command.
-In that case, the details are not returned but the user still gets the size of an output buffer required to store the results.
+If the size of the buffer happens to be insufficient to hold all the result, the query command returns with an error.
+To calculate the size of the output buffer, the user can post a preliminary query command without attaching a buffer.
+For this case, the kernel returns the number of entries for each query.
+Then, the user can calculate the size of the output buffer, allocate it, and attach it to another query command.

 ``ISP_IOC_OPERATION(size)``
 ---------------------------